linkerd/gsoc/rfc/2020/alertmanager-integration/christyjacob4.md

 [summary]: #summary

 Linkerd uses Prometheus for collecting metrics from various endpoints.
-Out of the box, Prometheus is an opensource monitoring solution that gathers time series based numerical data.
+Out of the box, Prometheus is an open source monitoring solution that gathers time series based numerical data.
 Your services need to expose an endpoint (/metrics) from which Prometheus can scrape metrics.
-The prometheus monitoring suite comes with tools that help enhance its capabilities like Grafana and AlertManager.
+The Prometheus monitoring suite comes with tools that help enhance its capabilities like Grafana and AlertManager.
 The current implementation of the Control Plane makes use of Prometheus for scraping endpoints and aggregating metrics.

-The primary goal of this project is to integrate the Alertmanager into the current Control Plane so that Prometheus can Provide out of the box alerts to the preferred channels.
+The primary goal of this project is to integrate the Alertmanager into the current Control Plane so that Prometheus can provide out of the box alerts to the preferred channels.
 AlertManager can be used for grouping alerts, silencing alerts, routing and sending alerts to preferred channels like slack, emails, pagerduty etc.
 This will allow users and teams to keep track of critical events that occur on their deployments with ease.